April 23, 2025

 • The first 8 digits represent the financial institution's routing number

-• The remaining 7 digits form a unique sequence number assigned to that specific transaction
+• The remaining 7 digits form a sequential number assigned to that transaction by the originating bank

 These trace numbers make it possible for financial institutions to track transactions across the ACH network.
 When payment issues arise—like delays, rejections, or disputes—these identifiers become the essential reference point for investigation and resolution.